UladBohdan/bulls-cows-qt/README.md

-Application provides opportunity to play a popular game "Bulls and Cows".
+Realization of a popular number game "Bulls and Cows".

-Two modes allows you either guess the secret number guessed by your computer, or give computer an opportunity to guess your secret number.
+Application both allows you to unravel a number guessed by computer and shows how computer will manage with the same task.

 The rules of the paper version are below: